dbgate/dbgate.github.io/_docs/env-variables.md

 * LOGINS - comma delimited list of aditional logins
 * LOGIN_PASSWORD_[login] - password for specified login
 * LOGIN_PERMISSIONS_[login] - list of comma separated permissions for given login.
 See also permission list below
+* TOKEN_LIFETIME - lifetime of access token.
+After this time, logged user will be redirected to login page.
+Default is 1d (means 1 day).
+Possible are values like 3h (3 hours), 10m (10 minutes), 2d (2 days)
+* SINGLE_CONNECTION - connection id.
+If defined, only this connection will be available (must be used with SINGLE_DATABASE)
+* SINGLE_DATABASE - database name, only this database will be available. (must be used with SINGLE_CONNECTION)

+## OAuth configuration
+* OAUTH_AUTH - authentication endpoint of OAuth protocol
+* OAUTH_TOKEN - token endpoint of OAuth protocol
+* OAUTH_LOGOUT - logout URL of OAuth provider.
+User will be redirected to this URL when he requests logging out
+* OAUTH_CLIENT_ID - client ID
+* OAUTH_CLIENT_SECRET - client secret
+* OAUTH_LOGIN_FIELD - field name from payload, which holds login name.
+For availabe fields, you could inspect dbgate log, payload sent from OAuth provider are logged to console.
+This login name is used eg. for configuring permissions.
+It is not neccessary login entered in OAuth.
+* OAUTH_ALLOWED_LOGINS - comma separator login names, which will be allowed to login.
+If not specified, all logins will be allowed to use DbGate app.

+## Active directory/LDAP configuration
+* AD_URL - URL of LDAP provider (eg ldap://domain.com)
+* AD_BASEDN - eg. dc=domain,dc=com
+* AD_USERNAME - username to active directory
+* AD_PASSWORD - password to acvtive directory
+* AD_ALLOWED_LOGINS - comma separator login names, which will be allowed to login.
+If not specified, all logins will be allowed to use DbGate app.

 ## Connections configuration
 You could configure connection list with env variables, than "Add connection: end "Edit connection" commands will be not available.